covalenthq/goldrush-block-explorer-ui/README.md

 ## Features

-1. Real-time Block Explorer: Provides up-to-date information on blockchain transactions, blocks, and account balances in real time, giving users the latest data of 100+ chains.
+1. Real-time Block Explorer: Provides up-to-date information on blockchain transactions, blocks, and account balances in real time, giving users the latest data.
-2. Stunning Designs Fast: Quickly build visually appealing designs with Tailwind CSS under the hood.
+2. Ready-to-use customizable template: Jumpstart your dApp journey with a beautifully designed UI that’s both intuitive and engaging.
-3. Streamlined Workflow: Simplify development with the power and efficiency of Next.js 13.
+3. Cross Chain Support: Supports 100+ chains, providing a unified explorer for all your needs.
 4. Comprehensive Data Filtering: Search and filter through blockchain data with options to refine by transaction type, block height, or account, making it ideal for both casual users and developers.
 5. UI Template: The GoldRush Block Explorer can be customized with different colors and modes per deployment.

 ## Contributing

 Contributions, issues and feature requests are welcome!
-Feel free to check [issues](https://github.com/covalenthq/goldrush-revokehub/issues) page.
+Feel free to check [issues](https://github.com/covalenthq/goldrush-block-explorer-ui/issues) page.

 ## Show your support